-- 27. The Civil Authority coverage is an independent basis for business interruption coverage that can be triggered even when the standard business interruption coverage is not. - 28.
-Plaintiff's Policy does not contain any exclusion that would apply to allow Defendants to deny coverage for losses caused by the interruption of Plaintiff's business and the actions of civil authorities. - 29.
-The Policy does not contain any exclusion which would apply to allow Defendants to completely deny coverage for losses caused by COVID-19 and related actions of civil authorities taken in response to COVID-19. - 30.
+- (1) Access to the area immediately surrounding the damaged property is prohibited by civil authority as a result of the damage, and the described premises are within that area but are not more than one mile from the damaged property; and - (2) The action of civil authority is taken in response to dangerous physical conditions resulting from the damage or continuation of the Covered Cause of Loss that caused the damage, or the action is taken to enable a civil authority to have unimpeded access to the damaged property. - 23.
+The Civil Authority coverage is an independent basis for business interruption coverage that can be triggered even when the standard business interruption coverage is not. - 24.
+Plaintiff's Policy does not contain any exclusion that would apply to allow Defendant to deny coverage for losses caused by the interruption of Plaintiff's business and the actions of civil authorities. - 25.
+The Policy does not contain any exclusion which would apply to allow Defendant to completely deny coverage for losses caused by COVID-19 and related actions of civil authorities taken in response to COVID-19. - 26.
 Because the Policy is an all-risk policy and does not exclude Plaintiff's losses, Plaintiff's losses are covered up to the applicable limits of insurance.